CS50Spring2023/nuggets2-team17-cecsc/Extra Credit.md

 While the Nuggets project requires a lot of work, there are always some brave(?) teams that want to reach a little further.
 My first warning is always:

-> Be sure you have everything that is required complete before considering more.
-Extra credit will not be worth the effort if it only serve to make up for points lost due to a missing requirement or surprising test failure.

 That said, we do have opportunities for up to **10 points** extra credit.
 Extra credit is always graded strictly, so proceed carefully.